 Take Cartoon Network’s Steven Universe, for example.
 In March, it was revealed that (spoiler alert) Garnet was actually the representation of a romantic relationship between two female-presenting characters named Ruby and Sapphire.
 And then on June 26, gay marriage was legalized in the United States.
 It raises the question: Have people become more receptive to queerness as a result of the media?
 Will a new generation be raised with less prejudice as a result of shows like Korra and Steven Universe?
 Does life imitate art?

-Some might say it’s the other way around.
-After all, it’s not like showrunners have never tried to include gay characters in kid’s shows before.
+Some might say it’s the other way around, especially when they see these Anime Portrait Reviews where art literally represents real-life people.
+And it’s not like showrunners have never tried to include gay characters in kid’s shows before.
 Princess Bubblegum and Marceline from Adventure Time, according to Marceline’s voice actress Olivia Olson, dated in the past but the show could not portray their relationship.
 Alex Hirsch, the creator of Disney’s Gravity Falls, also expressed wanting to include gay characters, but hasn’t been able to due to network censors.
 What might surprise you is that the censors aren’t thinking necessarily of whether showing gay couples would be controversial in America, but whether they would be controversial in other countries that they sell their shows to.
 Although America still has a long way to go in terms of LBGTQ acceptance, there are other countries that are far worse.
 Showing gay characters in Russia, for example, could cause an entire network to be banned, therefore causing the show in particular to get cancelled in America, which could cause an entire animation studio to go bankrupt.

 But what about Japan?
 Not only does Japan love American stuff like Steven Universe, but we love their anime.
 And anime has certainly not been shy about including queer characters over the years.
 Hell, there are entire genres of anime specifically designed for boys’ and girls’ love.
 A few shows like Princess Jellyfish and Lovely Complex also portray genderqueer and trans characters in an accepting manner.
 Of course, just like foreign countries censor our cartoons, we had to censor the HFIL out of anime back in the 90s when society was less accepting of homosexuality.
 Who could forget the infamous decision to make lovers Sailor Uranus and Neptune cousins in the first American dub of Sailor Moon?